-- Large Science Programs should be announced to the Head of Astro Ops at saltastrohead@salt.ac.za (currently Encarni Romero Colmenero) at least 2 weeks prior to the Phase 1 deadline (see Sec.
-3.2.3) - DDT issues and submission: ddt@salt.ac.za - ToO alerts: send email to the SALT Help email address (salthelp@salt.ac.za or sa@salt.ac.za which end up in the same place).
+• Large Science Programs should be announced to the Head of Astro Ops at saltastrohead@salt.ac.za (currently Danièl Groenewald, Acting Head) at least 2

+- DDT issues and submission: ddt@salt.ac.za - ToO alerts: send email to the SALT Help email address (salthelp@salt.ac.za or sa@salt.ac.za which end up in the same place).
 This will ensure that all Astronomy Operations staff are aware of a request or query even if the particular Liaison SA is unavailable. - Proposal issues: - General: salthelp@salt.ac.za or sa@salt.ac.za (which end up in the same place).
-In all cases relating to existing proposals it is imperative that the assigned proposal code is included in the subject of the email. - During Phase 1 submission stage: salthelp@salt.ac.za (Previous submissions will have been assigned a program code in that case, that code must be provided in the subject line). - During Phase 2 submission stage: email in the first instance your Liaison SALT Astronomer using sa@salt.ac.za or salthelp@salt.ac.za, adding the proposal code to the subject of the email. - During observations: All communications with SALT Astronomy Operations should be via email primarily to the SALT Help email address (salthelp@salt.ac.za or sa@salt.ac.za which end up in the same place).
+In all cases relating to existing proposals it is imperative that the assigned proposal code is included in the subject of the email. - During Phase 1 submission stage: salthelp@salt.ac.za (Previous submissions will have been assigned a program code - in that case, that code must be provided in the subject line). - During Phase 2 submission stage: email in the first instance your Liaison SALT Astronomer using sa@salt.ac.za or salthelp@salt.ac.za, adding the proposal code to the subject of the email. - During observations: All communications with SALT Astronomy Operations should be via email primarily to the SALT Help email address (salthelp@salt.ac.za or sa@salt.ac.za which end up in the same place).
 In all cases it is imperative that the assigned proposal code is included in the subject of the email.
 This will ensure that all Astronomy Operations staff are aware of a request or query even if the particular Liaison SA is unavailable.